WestCoastInformatics/termhub-in-5-minutes/doc/SEARCH.md

 <a name="top" />

-Using the "expression" parameter
+Using the "query" parameter
 =============================

-The "find concept" API endpoints make use of an "expression" parameter that allows for some advanced searching capabilities.
+The "find" API endpoints make use of an "query" parameter that supports simple search phrases as well as more complicated introspection into the domain model.

-### Using semantic type values for the expression

-Needs explanation

-### Using expression constraint language values for the expression

-Needs explanation.
-Link to SNOMED ECL.
+### Searching Concepts

+COMING SOON

+### Searching Concept Relationships

+COMING SOON

+### Searching Concept Tree Positionss

+COMING SOON